simondotm/vgm-packer/README.md

 This repo also contains a utility script called `vgmdump.py` which will take a `.VGM` file containing `SN76489` music and export a `.RAW` file which is essentially the 'raw` SN76489 register data stored as 11 bytes x N frames (where 1 frame is a 50Hz or 60Hz update as defined as the playback rate in the source VGM file).

 This is useful for testing purposes or if you ever need to stream raw VGM data to a chip.

+`vgmdump` does not strip the register flags, so the data it outputs can be streamed directly to an SN76489.

 ### Example Usage